DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 `Quickfort <quickfort>` is a DFHack tool that helps you build fortresses from "blueprint" .csv and .xlsx files.
 Many applications exist to edit these files, such as MS Excel and `Google Sheets <https://sheets.new>`__.
-Most layout and building-oriented DF commands are supported through the use of multiple files or spreadsheets, each describing a different phase of DF construction: designating digging, defining zones, placing stockpiles, and building.
+Most layout and building-oriented DF actions are supported through the use of multiple files or spreadsheets, each describing a different phase of DF construction: designating digging, defining zones, placing stockpiles, and building.